Lesson plan

 3. Making rainbows

-Students use the sun and scratched plastic/DVDs to make rainbows.
+Students use the room lights/sun and scratched plastic/DVDs to make a rainbow.

 During discussion, show images of real rainbows.
 Real rainbows are made from the sun and drops of rain.